ElGonan/carssification_AI/README.md

 ## Material and Methods
 ### Dataset
-The dataset used in this study was sourced from Kaggle, the car-parts dataset[[8](https://www.kaggle.com/datasets/gpiosenka/car-parts-40-classes)].
+The dataset used in this project was sourced from Kaggle, the car-parts dataset[[8](https://www.kaggle.com/datasets/gpiosenka/car-parts-40-classes)].
 This dataset is structured in folders representing different classes, facilitating its use in machine learning models.